Muhrafli49/Algoritma/README.md

 Input: `"NEGIE1"`
 Output: `"EIGEN1"`

-**Implementation:** This script reverses only the alphabetical characters in the string while preserving the position of the numerical characters.

-**File:** `reverse-alphabet/reverse-alphabet.js`

 ### 2. Longest Word in Sentence
 **Description:** Given a sentence, find the longest word.
 If there are multiple words with the same length, return one of them.
 **Example:**
 Input: `"Saya sangat senang mengerjakan soal algoritma"`
 Output: `"mengerjakan"` (11 characters)

-**Implementation:** This script processes the input sentence to find and return the longest word by character count.

-**File:** `longest-word/longest-word.js`

 ### 3. Count Occurrences in Input Array
 **Description:** Given two arrays, `INPUT` and `QUERY`, determine how many times each word in `QUERY` appears in `INPUT`.